tv3/homeassistant-apsystems_ecur/README.md

 ## TODO
 1. Code cleanup - it probably needs some work
 2. decide what to do with TCP code.
-Not all information is available througg webpages.
+Not all information is available through webpages.